alan-wu/ZincJS/tutorials/ZincToWebGL_2_MaterialsAndTexture.rst

 function materials are created in the createMaterial and createMaterialUsingImageField functions.

-This example is similar to the basic\_mesh example but we will take a breif look into the exportWebGLJson function here.
+This example is similar to the basic\_mesh example but we will take a brief look into the exportWebGLJson function here.

 .. code:: python